 Read more: Mothers Day Church Greetings that Honor All Mothers

-The teaching pastor that Sunday promised to meet their guests there.
+We visited one church for a few weeks, and every weekend and pointed guests to visit the “Green Tent” outside.
+The teaching pastor promised to meet their guests there.
 He was faithful to be there and make small talk with those who approached the tent.

 By repeating this information week after week, you give your guests time and space to wait until they feel ready to take that step.

 You’ve been introducing your church to your guests.
 A clear next step will give them a chance to introduce themselves when ready.
+It helps make the welcome process feel intentional, not accidental.

 In a small church, a reception after your morning service is usually the place where this kind of interaction can happen.
+It’s where your church guests can feel the warm church welcome.

-Read more: How to Give An Extra Large Welcome in an Extra Small Church
+Read more: How to Give an Extra Large Welcome in an Extra Small Church

 Read more: Why your small church should have a reception after your service

-Learn about your guests.
+- Learn about your guests.

-Answer questions they might have.
+- Answer questions they might have.

-Offer to point them in the right direction or connect them to a person who has answers.
+- Offer to point them in the right direction or connect them to a person who has answers.

 This time after the service often allows people to stay for another hour (and sometimes 2) after the service is over.